Plagiarism is one of the major concerns for marketers and website owners.

 Direct plagiarism can be easily detectable by any plagiarism checker as well as users might see it with the unaided eye when reading.

-A blogger or a content writer might have to write multiple articles over the same topic and this is the major reason behind self-plagiarism.
+A blogger or a content writer might have to write multiple articles on the same topic and this is the major reason behind self-plagiarism.

 When you put down your own words again and again and submit the material to different sites, it’s considered to be self-plagiarism.
-This case is common in the education system where the students use their previous assignments many times.
+This case is common in the education system where the students use their previous assignments many times, failing to write unique dissertations.
 In addition, it’s a frequent case in guest posting, when you create several materials around a single topic.

 This type of plagiarism occurs when you are researching to gather some material and later, you use some similar words during the writing.